BryanApellanes/Bam.Net/Products/bake/README.md

 as a nuget package.
 If [target_path] references a directory, all nuspec files in the directory are packed as nuget packages.

+You may also specify the command line argument **/releaseNotesSince** to specify what version to go back to when compiling commit messages for nuget release notes.

 ## Clean

 Example: